 Tantric meditation and Buddhist meditation are quite similar, in fact the latter is simply the evolution of genuine Tantra.
 Buddhist meditation (also meditation within Tibetan Buddhism) is not a religion but it is inspired by the spiritual tenets of Buddhism.

-Over the last few decades, Tibetan Buddhist Meditation has ben more accessible to the modern world.
-Somehow the esoteric charm of a Buddhist monk is more attractive to some than say an movie start.
+Over the last few decades, Tibetan Buddhist Meditation has become more accessible to the modern world.
+Somehow the esoteric charm of a Buddhist monk is more attractive to some than say a movie star.
 But the core of this spirituality is The Dhamma (another term for Dharma or the righteous path).
 It is also the most misunderstood concept in many religions and that's because Dharma is not a religion at all!
 The righteous path is just that - righteous.
 It has its own internal logic and mechanism that does not require a god to enforce it.

 To sit and contemplate an idea or an object is the act of meditation.
 If no peace is possible in the world, then at least let's try and find inner peace.
-There are 4 noble truths involved in Buddhism:
+This is the basic premise of the 4 noble truths of Buddhism: